mathiasverraes/15yearsddd/manuscript/Scott-Millett/essay.md

 In my opinion the future of DDD lies in the blending between non-technical and technical “business” people.
 Knowledgeable technical people will turn into business decision makers due to more focus on key underlying business problems.
 Those that embrace the business as much as they embrace technology will flourish as leaders and actively contribute to the strategies of their domains rather than simply being order takers.

-Collaborate with business counterparts so that there is a shared understanding and alignment on the real business constraint or opportunity.
-Progress from having a shallow understanding of your problem domain but a good grasp on requirements to a deep understanding of business needs with an eye on opportunities that you can enable.
-Remember people will tell you what they want rather than what is needed, the difference is subtle but leads to very different outcomes.

-Ruthlessly tackle the core problem and subordinate everything else to it.
-Of course supporting domains need to be delivered but without the core domain then you will unlikely remove the constraint or achieve your goal.

-Don’t focus on tech, focus on solutions.
-Deliver value not software.
-Change your name.
-Software developers are a self fulfilling prophecy.
-My first job was Analyst programmer.
-Much better

-Work together and play nicely.

 Finally good night and thank you Eric for a fantastic book and thanks for the thousands that he has inspired (and that have inspired him) and who have inspired me and given so much for the community to help us become a little better each day.
 Lastly remember it’s all about context so don't take what I say, or anyone says, verbatim, understand things and learn how to leverage the experince in your own context.
 Always be the humble student, don’t stop learning, and never, never, never stop asking questions.